lance-kluge/NFLGameML/README.md

 `['score_diff', 'points_allowed_diff', 'pass_att_diff', 'pen_yards_diff', 'first_downs_diff', 'sacks_yards_diff', 'first_downs_from_penalty_diff']`

-All of these columns ended up yielding an **accuracy of 69.5%** which is even better than Vegas.
+All of these columns ended up yielding an **accuracy of 65.4%** which was coming close to Vegas.
 I then looked to using a grid search to find the optimal model parameters to try and squeeze a little more accuracy out of the model.

 ---

-## GRID SEARCH
+## GRID SEARCH FOR FINAL MODEL

-I ended up grid searching **972 possible combinations** using `GridSearchCV` from `sklearn`.
-This ended up yielding the following parameters:
+I ended up grid searching **972 possible parameter combinations** using `GridSearchCV` from `sklearn`.
+It is a process used to find the best parameters for your model and uses the same training and testing data, the only thing changing are the parameters.
+The grid search ended up yielding the following parameters as the best:

 `{'colsample_bytree': 1.0, 'gamma': 0, 'learning_rate': 0.01,
  'max_depth': 4, 'n_estimators': 300, 'subsample': 0.6}`

-Although this ended up yielding a best CV ROC AUC score of **0.67** and testing on the test data at an **accuracy of 66%**.
-This was slightly confusing at first given I just had a model that had an accuracy of 69.5%, so I decided to do some more digging.
+Although this ended up yielding a best CV ROC AUC score of **0.67** and testing on the test data at an **accuracy of 62.5%**.
+This was slightly confusing at first given I just had a model that had an accuracy of 65.4%, so I decided to do some more digging.

 ---